 What is the cost?

-Because the procedure protocol will vary from person to person and because each person will have a unique condition to be treated, the pricing of procedures can vary considerably from patient to patient.
+Because each patient is unique, both in their condition to be treated and in which approach is best for them, the pricing of procedures can vary considerably from patient to patient.
 An evaluation will give you a better idea of condition, treatment, and costs specific to your situation.

 Does insurance cover this procedure?